connorwforsyth/simple-next-password/README.md

 A simple password protected next app.
-Suitable for a public portfolio with protected routes.pnpm
+Suitable for a public portfolio with protected routes.

+This is using a library called `iron-session`.

 ## Getting Started